PERSONAL SUGGESTIONS FOR SUSTAINABLE LIVING

 do not choose driving long distances to avoid all air travel; the latter may consume less fuel per passenger/kilometer

-carbon credit schemes to financially compensate for air travel are a poor second choice to leaving the carbon in the ground, they are better for the conscience than for the environment
+carbon credit schemes to financially compensate for air travel or other consumption are a poor second choice to leaving the carbon in the ground, they are better for the conscience than for the environment

 Food